 Online modules are available once the program begins.
-If applicable, a pre-reading list will be issued to you along with your schedule and syllabi prior to the program beginning.
+If applicable, a pre-reading list will be issued to you along with your schedule prior to the program beginning.

 The majority of our programming is designed to be applicable for any physician entering training in Ontario.
 In addition to our core and family medicine curriculum, we are pleased to offer five elective in-class sessions:

 - Communication & Conflict